lowerednonce/dexportiti/README.md

 # Dexportiti
 ## What this is
 This is a Discord bot written in python3 that aims to export every available information about a given server.
 The code itself uses discord.py and *python>=3.10*.
 This is because while Discord might seem a solid foundation to store information on, it poses a singular point of failure that could disappear overnight.
-With that all the moments I've had over the course of years would be gone, and I cannot let that happen
+With that all the moments I've had over the course of years would be gone, and I cannot let that happen.

-Currently the bot is capable of exporting channel information, messages, reactions, user information, and more mostly unimportant stuff.
-However, more is planned.
+Currently the bot is capable of exporting channel information, messages, reactions, user information, threads, and more mostly unimportant stuff.
+There is also a WIP barebones HTML/CSS/JS webUI that aims to recreate the server and show the exported information in a more pleasant way.

 ## Running locally
 ### installing requirements